matrix-org/matrix-spec-proposals/proposals/4132-deprecate-event-on-room-alias-uris.md

 ## Security considerations

 It is unlikely that accepting this change would introduce any security considerations.
-If anything, it may improve the hypothetical situation where a deep link could be being redirected to modified content by moving an existing room alias to a malicious room.

 ## Dependencies